RunestoneInteractive/RunestoneServer/pip/source/Sequences/tuples.rst

     print(add(*z)) # this line will cause the values to be unpacked print(add(z)) # this line causes an error

-If you run this, you will be get an error caused by line 6, where it says that the function add is expecting two parameters, but you're only passing one parameter (a tuple).
-Try commenting out line 6 and you'll see that line 7 works: the tuple is unpacked and 5 is bound to x, 4 to y.
+If you run this, you will be get an error caused by line 7, where it says that the function add is expecting two parameters, but you're only passing one parameter (a tuple).
+In line 6 you'll see that the tuple is unpacked and 5 is bound to x, 4 to y.

 Don't worry about mastering this idea yet.
 But later in the course, if you come across some code that someone else has written that uses the * notation inside